 Thomas and Isabella began their journey in Ireland, then emigrated to Scotland between 1834 and 1841.2 No Scotland-born children were found for them.
 Five children accompanied them from Ireland, including Samuel, born around 1830.
 In honor of this Alexander ancestry, the name Samuel lovingly spilled into our latest generation, almost 180 years later.

-The legends of Granny’s girlhood, would be of these Irish, as well, her Scottish Great Grandparents.
-Dinner table and front porch rocking-chair talk.
+The legends of Granny’s girlhood would be of these Irish, as well, her Scottish Great Grandparents.
+They would be dinner table and front porch rocking-chair talk.

 Scotland Census 1841 captured the newly immigrated family of Thomas Alexander.
 He was now a coal miner in Cathcart Renfrewshire, in the greater Glasgow area of west central Scotland.2

 This census set the table for the development of Granny’s heritage in Scotland.
 Her story will be told through these decennial events with paternal and maternal data laid side by side.
 Parents and their offspring who would later wed to form Granny’s line, are shown in yellow.
-Click CENSUS SLIDES for an enlargeable uninterrupted display.
-One can visually appreciate changes, decade by decade.
+Click CENSUS SLIDES for an ENLARGEABLE uninterrupted display so one can visually appreciate changes, decade by decade.
 Note: DOB and other data on the slides are true to census output.